Embodied Red Teaming for Auditing Robotic Foundation Models: Experiments

-To examine the failure modes of these robot models, we have selected ERT-generated instructions with the lowest success rates from each task, presented in Table \ref{tab:perf_qualitative}, and summarize our findings below:
+We observed that ERT generates a higher number of instructions that robots fail to execute compared to those in the current benchmark.
+To understand the differences between benchmark instructions and those produced by ERT, we selected ERT-generated instructions with the lowest success rates for each task, as shown in Table \ref{tab:selected_perf_qualitative}.
+Our findings are summarized below.